tomaszjurek/React-Search-Movies/README.md

 # React-Search-Movies
-Next project, which is built on React.
-You can search the movie database which is fetched from MovieDB API.
+Project built in React.
+You can search the movie and tv series database which is fetched from MovieDB API.
-Right now You can sort movies, change language for english, polish or german.
-Also if You scroll down, more movies will show up (infinite scroll) and if You click on one of them there will be more details about this movie.
+There is a progress bar, sort button, change language (english, polish, german, spanish), infinite scroll and when you click on one of the titles, more details will be shown.
-In next updates I will add tv series search and progress bar.

 ## Live preview
 https://tomaszjurek.github.io/React-Search-Movies/